 - How many languages does the person speak?

-- At what point did he or she learn English or a secondary language?
+- At what point did he or she learn English or another secondary language?

 - When and with whom does he or she use each language?
 For example, what language(s) are spoken at work, at home, and with family or friends?

 - What is the prognosis?
-How will that impact language(s) that are needed to communicate?
+How will that prognosis impact language(s) that are needed to communicate?

 In addition to considering these questions, clinicians may need to consult with another professional, such as a bilingual SLP, a cultural/language broker (a person trained to help the clinician understand the person's cultural and linguistic background to optimize treatment), and/or an interpreter.
 An SLP will need to determine the language of treatment and its impact on cross-language generalization (i.e., improvement in the nontreated language).
 The language of intervention must involve the language that the person uses in the home.
 Demands for services in additional languages will depend on the person’s ability to return to premorbid levels of functioning.

-See the Bilingual Considerations section of the aphasia evidence map for pertinent scientific evidence, expert opinion and client/caregiver perspective.
+Service Delivery section of the Aphasia Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.